Col de la Forclaz in Martigny: A Scenic Mountain Pass in Switzerland's Valais Canton

 How long is Col de la Forclaz?

-Stretching across a length of 21.5 km (13.35 miles), the pass links the French border to Martigny-Combe in Switzerland.
+The pass is 21.5 km (13.35 miles) long, running from the French border to Martigny-Combe in Switzerland.
 Its summit hosts a hotel-restaurant, which first opened its doors around 1830 and tends to attract a substantial amount of traffic.

 Is Col de la Forclaz steep?